Iowa State vs. Kansas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa State and its opponents have combined to put up more than 50.5 points in three of four games this season.
+- Iowa State and its opponents have combined to score more than 50.5 points in three of four games this season.

-- The combined points per game average of the two teams, 62.6, is 12.1 points greater than Saturday's over/under.
+- The two teams combine to average 62.6 points per game, 12.1 more than the total in this contest.

-- These two squads combine to allow 38.6 points per game, 11.9 fewer than this contest's over/under.
+- These two squads combine to surrender 38.6 points per game, 11.9 fewer than this contest's over/under.

-- The Cyclones and their opponents score an average of 50.3 points per game, 0.2 fewer than Saturday's total.
+- Cyclones games have an average total of 50.3 points this season, 0.2 fewer than Saturday's over/under.

 - The 51.9 PPG average total in Wildcats games this season is 1.4 points more than this game's over/under.